Puerto Rubicon, Lanzarote (ES)

 Autumn and winter: Anchored or drifting, the best technique for fishing in Lanzarote during the autumn and winter is bottom fishing.
 With natural bait you can catch all kinds of rockfish, big stripe and sierra.
 With live bait (mackerel, choco or squid, for example) you can fish for amberjack or pink dentex.

 During winter and early spring, migrating bluefin tuna, big eye tuna and albacore visit the area.
-They are captured by trolling with larger lures or natural bait.
-You can also fish tuna to the drift with natural bait.
+They are caught trolling larger lures & artificials or natural dead bait.
+You can also fish tuna chumming sardines and mackerel drifting.

-Spring and summer: In the summer, mackerel, sardine, lacha (the favourite food of wahoo), albacore, bonitos, white marlin and above all, the blue marlin can be found.
-The "picudos" visit the island from early July to November, but the best months for fishing in Lanzarote are the months of September and October.
-Fishing in Lanzarote during this time of year is characterized by a large number of ships practicing trolling: fishing that is practiced at a speed of approximately 6-8 knots with all kinds of artificial lures such as octopus or squid.
+Spring and summer: In the summer, mackerel, sardine, "lacha" (the favourite food of wahoo), albacore, bonitos, white marlin and above all, the blue marlin can be found.
+The billfish visit the island from early July to November, but the best months for fishing in Lanzarote are the months of September, October & early November.
+This time of year most boats fish trolling with big game fishing tackle (80lb or 120lb).

 You need a fishing license to fish in fresh water and salt water.
 The fishing charters normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.